 - Ask relatives to chat to your children about how they are feeling.
 Sometimes they don’t like to worry us parents, and let’s face it, moving is hard enough without constantly having to sit down and go through it all AGAIN!

 - Arrange a party for your children to say farewell to their buddies.
 Hopefully your clever friends will bring handy gifts for them to play with en route, and it’s a good chance to let your hair down with people you really know.
 It won’t be long before you’re the ‘new mum’ getting smashed for a bit of confidence and totally over doing it, as everyone looks on horrified.
-Making ‘mum friends’ is tough; if the kids don’t let you down, your manic “I don’t get out much” drinking and foul language soon will.
-I know; your friends at home think its hysterical when you nickname them “ball sack” and “saggy knockers”.
-Trust me, strangers don’t find it funny… at all!
+Making ‘mum friends’ is tough; if the kids don’t let you down, your manic “I don’t get out much” drinking soon will.

 - Throw away all gifts of lollies, sweeties, noisy or glowing toys and DO NOT under any circumstances take them on board a long haul flight!
 (Trust me!)

 - Plan some day trips to look forward to when you arrive.
-Believe me, you’ll need to get out; let the children kick the living daylights out of each other in the fresh air, and find the local dog poo to trudge through…in flip flops/thongs.
+Believe me, you’ll need to get out; let the children kick the living daylights out of each other in the fresh air, and find the local dog poo to trudge through….
 If all else fails, at least you might find your local pub!

 - Join some social media groups to meet people, ask questions and chat to a few weeks prior to departure.
 I know, it seems corny, but it’s easily the best way to get an insight into your new life, or how you’re not going to live it.
 Either way it can be a great way to make emergency friends for you and your children; believe me you’ll need them, and beggars can’t be choosers.

 My advice to you